MinchinWeb/colourettu/README.md

 7.0
 ~~~

-Also mentioned (and confirmed by personal experience), if the contrast is *too*
+I've also found mention that if the contrast is *too*
-great, this can also cause readability problems when reading longer passages,
+great, this can also cause readability problems when reading longer passages.
+This is confirmed by personal experience,
 but I have been (yet) unable to find any quantitative research to this effect.